ooz/epages-docs/_posts/2016/2016-04-11-jenadevs-docker.md

 ### Special Workshop

-The most expierenced Dockers gathered together in workshop, where the main foxus was abit shifted.
+The most experienced Dockers gathered together in the special workshop, where the main focus was a bit shifted.
 We had prepared three worstation laptops.
 And Andreas Grohman introduced CoreOS to the each participant.
 The goal was to setup a cluster environment with three nodes and run Docker on it.
 Everyone succeeded.

 Afterwards Christian Köhler gave an insight on how to configure Kubernetes with a short demonstration.
 He also distinctly outlined the advantages to Docker Swarm.